 According to experts, there is a shortage of bilingual nurses—and a shortage of nurses in general.
 As baby boomers reach retirement age, many nurses from that generation are leaving the workforce.
-Not only do those nurses need to be replaced, but with a higher population of aging baby boomers, more nurses will be needed to keep up with the increased demand on the healthcare system.
+Those nurses need to be replaced.
+Additionally, with a higher population of aging baby boomers, we need more nurses to keep up with the increased demand on the healthcare system.

 The Bureau of Labor Statistics Occupational Outlook Handbook projects a 10-year growth rate of 12% for LPNs and 15% for RNs.
 The average growth rate for all occupations is 7%.
 The increased demand for nurses, in general, translates to more bilingual nurse jobs and bilingual healthcare jobs as well.

-Since Spanish is the most widely spoken language in the US besides English, most of the demand will be for Spanish-speaking nurses.
+Most demand in the US is for Spanish-speaking nurses since is the second most-spoken language in the US after English.
 The language needed depends on the region, however.
 For example, knowing Arabic could come in handy if you’re looking for bilingual nurse jobs in Dearborn, Michigan; likewise, the Russian language fluency is in demand in some parts of New York City.
-The demographics of the area usually can determine which languages are needed.
+The demographics of the area determine the needed language speakers.

-Although there are phone and video services available that fulfill the requirements of the law, having an interpreter on-site to speak to the patient face to face is more convenient and helps the staff build rapport with the patient.
+There are phone and video services available that fulfill the requirements of the law.
+However, it is convenient to have an interpreter on-site to speak to the patient face to face.
+It also builds rapport between the staff and the patient.
 Having a nurse who can speak directly to the patient without waiting for an interpreter also saves time so the patient can be treated more quickly.